-Based at Stockholm University, this research programme will run from 2016 until 2021 with the generous support of The Swedish Foundation for Humanities and Social Sciences.
-Its task is to explore, across numerous languages, how aesthetic values, genres, forms, literary communities and individual authorships are shaped in trade-offs between the local and the global, the national and the transnational, and between hegemonic and dominated languages in Asian, African, European and American contexts.
+Based at Stockholm University, this research programme ran from 2016 to 2021, generously supported by The Swedish Foundation for Humanities and Social Sciences.
+Its task was to explore, across numerous languages, how aesthetic values, genres, forms, literary communities and individual authorships are shaped in trade-offs between the local and the global, the national and the transnational, and between hegemonic and dominated languages in Asian, African, European and American contexts.

 As is recorded on this website, the research programme resulted in a substantial number of publications by its researchers.
 The core group consisted of 26 researchers, and a further 15 have, in different capacities, contributed to our work.
 The central results of the programme are presented in the four volumes published by Bloomsbury as the limited series “Cosmopolitan-vernacular dynamics in world literatures”.
 They focus, respectively, on the following topics:

 - Claiming space in literature through vernacular and cosmopolitan orientations.

 - Textual, material and social practices of literary world-making.

 - Sweden as a field of translation.

 - The fate of vernaculars in an age of world literature.

 Besides these volumes, a considerable amount of articles, several special issues as well as a number of monographs have been published under the auspices of this initiative.